SylphAI-Inc/adal-cli/docs-site/docs/03-features/mcp-support.md

 Each instance maintains its own authentication and connection.

+**Note on `--resource` flag**: In the current AdaL CLI + mainstream MCP server usage, `--resource` is no longer a necessary concept, but rather an optional, legacy/enterprise-level parameter.
+Most popular MCP servers (Linear, GitHub, Notion, etc.) don't require resource specification - they handle multi-tenant scenarios through authentication and configuration.
+The `--resource` flag is primarily used for enterprise servers that need explicit tenant/workspace identification.

 ### Advanced: Custom Server Flags

 | Flag           | Usage                          | Example                                           |